HieuPhan33/MaskGAN/README.md

 sh train.sh
 ```
 - `lambda_mask` and `lambda_shape` specify hyper-parameters of our proposed mask loss and shape consistency loss.
+- `opt_level` specifies Apex mixed-precision optimization level.
+The default is `O0` which is full FP32 training.
+If low GPU memory, you can use O1 or O2 for mixed precision training.
 - Training command:
 ```
 python train.py --dataroot dataroot --name exp_name --gpu_ids 0 --display_id 0 --model mask_gan --netG att